bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure.md

 In the 302 response above, the 'merchant_data' attribute value should be saved in the current users session.

-The merchant’s process URL decodes the response redirect and displays the information in the customer’s web browser.
+The merchantâ€™s process URL decodes the response redirect and displays the information in the customerâ€™s web browser.
 This forwards the client to the VbV or SC, or SafeKey banking portal.
 On the bank portal, the customer enters their secure credit card pin number in the fields provided on the standard banking interface.

-The bank forwards a response to the merchant’s TERM URL including the following variables:
+The bank forwards a response to the merchantâ€™s TERM URL including the following variables:
 - PaRes (Authentication Code)
 - MD (Unique Payment ID)